fsoubelet/Timeline/README.md

 > [!NOTE]
 > This is a rewrite of the old [timeline script](https://github.com/jasonreisman/Timeline)
 > from Jason Reisman and full credits go to him for most of the work.
+I have merely cleaned
+> it up and made it into a package with a command line interface.

 ## Install